 - You can contact an IT professional.

 - The error might be prompted due to lack of privileges.
-The user needs to run the software as admin.
+You need to run the software as admin.

 Read this also: Verify and Rebuild Data in QuickBooks Desktop

 The information we have shared in above is expected to work up to a great extent when in comes to TLS 1.2 for QuickBooks desktop for Windows and related information.
 However, if you are looking for any help or want to speak with an expert, then you can contact our executives at 1-800-761-1787 and discuss your issue directly with our QuickBooks support team.
 We are a group of certified QuickBooks ProAdvisors, who work round the clock to provide the best possible services to you across the globe.